defold/doc/docs/en/manuals/unity.md

 #### Game Worlds

-Unity scenes share by default the same global game state and physics simulation, effectively the same *world*.
+Unity scenes share by default the same global game state and physics simulation, effectively the same *world* (*game world*).
 In Defold, you have two options:
 1. Instantiate game objects from a single game object file via a `Factory` or a collection file via a `Collection Factory` to a given, instantiated already *world*, like prefabs.
 2. Create a separate game *world* at runtime, with its own game objects, physics world, engine operations and addressing namespace via a collection loaded at bootstrap or via a `Collection Proxy` component.